 Often Yogananda was not fully in touch with the world when he came away from the cottage.
 A disciple recounts, "He could not walk on his own from the intoxication.
 We had to hold him up as we walked."
 Yogananda was saying, "Where am I? . . .
 Where am I going?"
 This happened regularly during his last days.

 In March 1952 there was another gathering at the Biltmore Hotel in downtown Los Angeles.
-After his speech there, Yogananda breathed his last.
-As the final speaker, when he went to take his seat, suddenly his body collapsed on the stage.
-He had been suffering from high blood pressure and he died of heart attack, said the doctor who examined him.
+After his speech there, Yogananda - who had been suffering from high blood pressure - breathed his last.
+As the final speaker, when he went to take his seat, suddenly his body collapsed.
+He died of heart attack, said the doctor who examined him.

 Yogananda's enbalmed dead body remained without much decay for twenty-one days.
 In 1957 Dasgupta asked Sister Daya [later: Daya Mata (1914-2010)] about this matter, and she said, "On the twenty-first day, a white spot was seen on the tip of the nose -- the first sign of flesh beginning to decompose.
 Then we buried his body without any further delay."
 (Dasgupta 2006, 104) However, the Mortuary Director, Harry Rowe, writes it was a brown spot on the tip of the nose, and it appeared after 20 days.
 The spot was about one-fourth inch in diameter, and indicated that drying up might be starting.
 The whole report is here; SRF most often brings some flattering parts of it only: [Yogananda's Official Mortuary Report]